obum/airbnb-clone-project/README.md

 Indexing: Implement indexes for fast retrieval of frequently accessed data.
 Caching: Use caching strategies to reduce database load and improve performance.

+# API Security

+🔐 1.
+Authentication:
+Ensures users are who they say they are—typically via login forms, password hashing, and optional two-factor authentication (2FA).

+Why it matters: Protects user accounts from unauthorized access.
+Without it, malicious actors could impersonate users, steal personal data, or hijack bookings.

+🛂 2.
+Authorization:
+Controls what users are allowed to do once authenticated.
+A guest shouldn't access host dashboards, and vice versa.

+Why it matters: Prevents privilege escalation and data leakage—especially important for separating sensitive operations like payouts or modifying listings.

+🔄 3.
+Rate Limiting & Throttling:
+Limits how often a user or IP can hit your APIs.

+Why it matters: Mitigates brute-force attacks (like guessing passwords), spam, and denial-of-service (DoS) attempts.

+🔒 4.
+Secure Payment Processing:
+Use third-party payment processors like Stripe or PayPal over secure HTTPS connections.
+Do not store raw credit card data.

+Why it matters: Financial data is high-stakes—if compromised, it erodes user trust and could expose your company to legal penalties.

+📡 5.
+HTTPS & Data Encryption:
+All communication between clients and servers must use HTTPS.
+Sensitive data like passwords should be hashed and encrypted in transit and at rest.

+Why it matters: Protects against eavesdropping and data interception, especially on public networks.

+🧼 6.
+Input Validation & Sanitization:
+Sanitize inputs on both client and server sides to prevent XSS, SQL injection, and other common attacks.

+Why it matters: User input is the number one attack vector.
+A single unsanitized field could compromise your entire database.

+🧩 7.
+Logging & Monitoring:
+Track suspicious behavior, failed login attempts, and system anomalies through logs and alerting systems.

+Why it matters: Helps you detect attacks early and respond before real damage is done.

+🔁 8.
+Role-Based Access Control (RBAC):
+Assigns different levels of access (guest, host, admin) based on roles.

+Why it matters: Reduces the risk of accidental or intentional misuse of features and ensures users only see what they’re meant to.